Nickflanagn24/blockbuster-brainbuster/README.md

 - **Browser Compatibility**: The game has been tested on multiple browsers (Chrome, Firefox, Safari, Edge) and is fully functional across these platforms.
 - **Mobile Responsiveness**: The game interface is responsive and provides an optimal experience on mobile devices.
 - **Unfixed Bugs**: During testing, no significant bugs were left unfixed.
-- **Device testing**: Tested not only on different sizes in developer tools but also on different devices.
-Including tablets and different mobile phones.
+- **Device testing**: Tested not only on different sizes in developer tools but also on different devices, including tablets and mobile phones.
 These included Android and iOS devices.
-As well as tablets including Ipads and andriod tablets.
+As well as tablets including iPads and Android tablets.
 - **Page Speed Insights Test**: The application scored very highly on the Google Page Speed Insight test.
 - It got a perfect 100 score for the desktop site for performance, accessibility, best practices, and SEO.
 - The mobile version got a 91 for performance and a 100 for everything else which is great.
 See the results in the image below. -

 ![Page Speed Insight Test](assets/images/readme/insight-test-results.webp)